Sample Rate Converter Online

 The sample rate is how many audio samples are stored per second, measured in hertz (Hz).
 44,100 Hz (44.1 kHz) is the CD and music standard; 48,000 Hz (48 kHz) is the video and broadcast standard.
 A higher rate captures higher frequencies.

-Does it change the pitch?
+Does converting the sample rate change the pitch?

 No. This is a true resampler — it recalculates the samples for the new rate, so the audio keeps the exact same pitch and the exact same duration.
 Only the sample rate changes.